-Three courses are offered in UG and PG, describing the characteristics of normal and exceptional children.
-Added to the above, the trainees are expected to write two records on diversified needs of learners and case study based on their experiences during the internship.
+The curriculum includes courses in undergraduate (UG) and postgraduate (PG) levels that cover the characteristics of both typical and exceptional children.
+Additionally, trainees are required to document two reports focusing on the diverse needs of learners and a case study based on their internship experiences.